Active shutter 3D system: Active shutter 3-D system providers

-DLP 3D
+DLP 3-D

-In 2007, Texas Instruments introduced stereo 3D capable DLP solutions to its OEMs, Samsung and Mitsubishi then introduced the first 3D ready DLP televisions, and DLP 3D projectors came later.
+In 2007, Texas Instruments introduced stereo 3-D capable Digital Light Processing (DLP) solutions to its OEMs, Samsung and Mitsubishi then introduced the first 3-D ready DLP televisions, and DLP 3-D projectors came later.

 These solutions utilize the inherent speed advantage of the Digital Micro-mirror Device (DMD) to sequentially generate a high refresh rate for the left and right views required for stereoscopic imaging.

-DLP 3D technology uses the SmoothPicture wobulation algorithm and relies on the properties of modern 1080p60 DMD imagers.
+DLP 3-D technology uses the SmoothPicture wobulation algorithm and relies on the properties of modern 1080p60 DMD imagers.
 It effectively compacts two L/R views into a single frame by using a checkerboard pattern, only requiring a standard 1080p60 resolution for stereoscopic transmission to the TV.
 The claimed advantage of this solution is increased spatial resolution, unlike other methods which cut vertical or horizontal resolution in half.

 The micromirrors are organized in a so-called "offset-diamond pixel layout" of 960×1080 micromirrors, rotated 45 degrees, with their center points placed in the center of "black" squares on the checkerboard.
 The DMD employs full-pixel wobulation to display the complete 1080p image as two half-resolution images in a fast sequence.
 The DMD operates at twice the refresh rate, i.e. 120 Hz, and the complete 1080p picture is displayed in two steps.
 On the first cadence, only half of the original 1080p60 image is displayed – the pixels that correspond to the "black" squares of the checkerboard pattern.
 On the second cadence, the DMD array is mechanically shifted ("wobulated") by one pixel, so the micromirrors are now in a position previously occupied by the gaps, and another half of the image is displayed – this time, the pixels that correspond to the "white" squares.

 A synchronization signal is then generated to synchronize the screen's refresh with LC shutter glasses worn by the viewer, using Texas Instruments' proprietary mechanism called DLP Link.

 DLP Link keeps sync by embedding briefly-flashed white frames during the display's blanking interval, which are picked up by the LC shutter glasses.